 All touch motions – swiping, tapping, and pinching – are constructed into the heat map.
 It shows designers the dashboard, and they know which parts of the screen users spent most of their time on.
 This knowledge from the test environment can help designers to know when to locate their call-to-actions (CTAs) more efficiently.

 UAT decreases the odds of issues appearing.
 It also reduces the amount of development and maintenance work.
 You’ll reap rich dividends increasing customer satisfaction.

-Now you can go two routes from here.
+Now you can go two routes from mobile application usability testing.
 Either you can try to master mobile UX testing tools yourself, or you can entrust your app to a trustworthy development company.
 They will do the testing for you, saving your time and sparing you some trouble.
 What will you choose?
 We are here to serve you!